Very special episode: Topics

-Popular topics covered in very special episodes include abortion, birth control, sex education, racism, sexism, death, narcotics, pregnancy (particularly teenage pregnancy and unintended pregnancy), asthma, hitchhiking, kidnapping, suicide, drunk driving, drug use, sexual abuse, child abuse, child abandonment, sexual assault, violence (domestic, gang), cults and HIV/AIDS.
+"Very special episodes" often have storylines having to do with abortion, birth control, sex education, racism, sexism, death, narcotics, pregnancy (particularly teenage pregnancy and unintended pregnancy), asthma, hitchhiking, kidnapping, suicide, drunk driving, drug use, sexual abuse, child abuse, child abandonment, sexual assault, violence (domestic, gang), cults and HIV/AIDS, among other things.

 Portrayals

 How a topic is portrayed can vary drastically from show to show, and its portrayal is influenced by a number of factors, including the personal beliefs of those involved in the show, advertising concerns, cultural attitudes, and the show's format, genre, and broadcasting company.
 The Atlantic summarizes the core values of a very special episode as thus:The main characters beloved by viewers would inevitably avoid serious harm.
 The dangers posed by story lines were more threats than actual occurrences, and on the occasion that bad things did happen, they usually happened to ancillary characters whom audiences cared less about.
 This selective meting of moral justice kept lessons from becoming too morbid, while still allowing episodes to serve as cautionary tales.